Adaptive generalized conditional gradient method for multiobjective optimization: Introduction

-Let $\mathcal{V}_{i}=f_{i} +g_{i}$, where $f_{i}$ and $g_{i}$ ($i\in\{1,\ldots,m\}$) are functions given under (\ref{prob}), and therefore, $\mathcal{V}$ in (\ref{prob}) is given by $\mathcal{V}= (\mathcal{V}_{1},\ldots,\mathcal{V}_{m})$.
-Throughout this paper, we make the following assumptions about $f_{i}$ and $g_{i}$ ($i\in\{1,\ldots,m\}$). \begin{assumption} \begin{description} \item[\textbf{(A1)}] $f_{i}$ is convex continuously differentiable function and $\nabla f_{i}:\mathbb{R}^{n}\rightarrow \mathbb{R}^{n}$ is $L_{i}$-Lipschitz continuous for $i\in \{1,\ldots,m\}$. \item[\textbf{(A2)}] $g_{i}$ is convex proper lower semicontinuous but not necessarily differentiable, and $g_{i}$ is $L_{g_{i}}$-Lipschitz continuous in \textnormal{dom}$(g_{i})$ for $i\in\{1,\ldots,m\}$. \end{description} \end{assumption} The proximal gradient method (PGM), which has been intensively investigated, is one of the most explored methods for (\ref{prob}), see in \cite{4aa,12,13}.
-The major contribution of our work is presenting a novel fully adaptive generalized conditional gradient method with the Armijo line search step-size selection method for the multiobjective optimization (\ref{prob}) under Assumption \ref{AA-111}.
-We introduce a monitor that involves adaptive strategy followed by line search rule in computing the required descent direction, generating parameters, and avoiding the need of the Lipschitz constant values $L_{i}$ in the algorithm.
-The proposed method also includes parameters that can be thought of as a non-predetermined inputs.
-The procedures in the algorithm ensures that every accumulation point of the sequence $\{x_{k}\}_{k=0}^{\infty}$ generated by the algorithm is a Pareto optimal point of (\ref{prob}).
-Moreover, computational, iteration complexity, and convergence rate analysis of our method is justified under reasonable assumptions and using a merit function $u_{0}$ in \cite{10aabbcc}.
-For $\mu>0$, the iteration complexity to achieve a $\mu$-approximate Pareto critical point of (\ref{prob}) is shown.
-We show that the algorithm finds the first $\mu$-approximate Pareto critical point within ${\bf\it {O}}(1/\mu^{2})$ number of iterations, and $\{u_{0}(x_{k})\}$ convergence to zero at a sublinear rate of ${ {\bf\it O}}(1/k)$ where $k$ is the number of iterations.
+The major contribution of our work is presenting a novel adaptive generalized conditional gradient method with Armijo line search for composite multiobjective optimization.
+The implementation of the algorithm does not necessarily require the exact values of the Lipschitz constants; their estimate values are enough.
+The procedures in the algorithm ensure that every accumulation point of the sequence generated by the method is a Pareto optimal point.
+Furthermore, we prove the iteration complexity and the convergence rate of our method under reasonable assumptions and by using a merit function~\cite{10aabbcc}.
+We show that the algorithm finds the first $\mu$-approximate Pareto critical point within ${\bf\it {O}}(1/\mu^{2})$ number of iterations, and the convergence rate is ${ {\bf\it O}}(1/k)$ where $k$ is the number of iterations.

 The paper is organized as follows.
-Section \ref{Sec2} presents the definition and basic properties of some important concepts.
-The normalized descent direction of the vector-valued function $\mathcal{V}$ of the multiobjective optimization (\ref{prob}) is introduced and characterized in Section \ref{Sec22}.
-In Section \ref{Sec3}, the proposed algorithm is presented.
-Section \ref{Sec4} contains the convergence analysis of the proposed algorithm.
-Finally, in Section \ref{Sec5}, some numerical experiments are presented to demonstrate the efficiency of the method.
+Section~\ref{Sec2} presents the definition and basic properties of some important concepts.
+The normalized descent direction of the vector-valued objective function is introduced and characterized in Section~\ref{Sec22}.
+In Section~\ref{Sec3}, we present the proposed algorithm, and Section~\ref{Sec4} contains its convergence analysis.
+Finally, in Section~\ref{Sec5}, some numerical experiments are presented to demonstrate the efficiency of our method.